wuliuxiansheng/Emacs_Configuration/README.md

   - For Windows, follow [these instructions](http://xn--9dbdkw.se/diary/how_to_enable_GnuTLS_for_Emacs_24_on_Windows/index.en.html) if using Emacs 24 to get TLS first.
 Just download gnutls and copy all DLL files in bin to Emacs bin.
 If using Emacs 25, download GnuTLS libraries [here](http://alpha.gnu.org/gnu/emacs/pretest/windows/).
 Download `emacs-25-i686-deps.zip` for 32-bit Windows OS, or download `emacs-25-x86_64-deps.zip` for 64-bit Windows OS;
   - Use blog-admin to manage blog and modify the corresponding configuration in `init-blog.el`;
   - External indexing tools, like `find` and `git` are needed for Projectile;
   - ROS support is configured only for Linux machine and ros-DISTRO-rosemacs is required.
-The default ROS version is Indigo which can be modified in `init-ros.el`.
+The default ROS version is Indigo which can be modified in `init-ros.el`;
+  - Arduino IDE 1.6.6 or later is required for Arduino configuration.

 ## Installation:
   - To install, clone this repo and move it to `~/.emacs.d`;